 What do chigger bites look like?

-Symptoms may look differently in each child, but most often include:
+Chigger bite symptoms may be different for each child, but most often include:

 - Small, reddish bumps on the skin